infinityhardik/Hello-World/ReactJS/Basics.md

 - It makes up the icon for your application and appears alongside the title in the browser tab.
 - It gets saved along with the bookmark.

+# JSX

+JSX is an HTML looking syntax, but it is actually an XML extension to ECMAScript specification.
+Thus,instead of using pure JavaScript for building DOM elements, you can use JSX, which offers flexibility to developers to use the familiar syntax, viz HTML.

 ## Differences between JSX and HTML :-

 1. **Adjacent JSX elements must be wrapped in an enclosing tag.**